amirelion/inno-tools/DEPLOYMENT.md

 4. Configure the project:
    - Framework Preset: Other
    - Root Directory: ./
-   - Build Command: ./build-vercel.sh
+   - Build Command: Leave empty (we use vercel.json configuration)
-   - Output Directory: client/build
+   - Output Directory: Leave empty (we use vercel.json configuration)

 ### 3. Configure Environment Variables

-In the Vercel project settings, add the following environment variables:
+In the Vercel project settings (Settings > Environment Variables), add the following:

 - `OPENAI_API_KEY`: Your OpenAI API key
 - `NODE_ENV`: Set to "production"
-- Any other environment variables your application needs
+- `PORT`: Set to "5001" (or your preferred port)

 ### 4. Deploy

 Click "Deploy" and wait for the build to complete.

+## How it Works

+This deployment approach combines both frontend and backend in a single deployment:

+1. Frontend (React app):
+   - Built and served from `client/build`
+   - Static assets are served directly by Vercel
+   - Client-side routing handled by React Router

+2. Backend (Node.js API):
+   - API endpoints are handled via serverless functions in the `/api` directory
+   - Each API request triggers the serverless function
+   - Data files are copied to the correct locations during build

+## Configuration Files

+The repository contains several configuration files for Vercel deployment:

+- `vercel.json`: Main configuration file that defines build settings, output directory, and API routes
+- `build-vercel.sh`: Custom build script that builds both server and client components
+- `.nvmrc`: Defines the Node.js version to use for deployment

 ## Troubleshooting

 ### API Routes Not Working

+Make sure:
-Make sure the `vercel.json` file is properly configured with the right rewrites and functions settings.
+- The `vercel.json` file is properly configured with the right rewrites
+- Your API functions in the `/api` directory are correctly implemented
+- Environment variables are set correctly

 ### Build Issues